 The clinical review mentioned earlier addressed many of these symptoms specifically, alongside chronic pain.
 These results are great news for any neuropathy patient who experiences these symptoms.

-What are the Best Strains of Marijuana for Neuropathy?
+What are the Best Cannabis Strains for Neuropathy?

-As anyone who uses marijuana regularly can tell you, no two strains of marijuana are exactly alike.
-So, it stands to reason that different marijuana strains might work better than others for addressing neuropathy symptoms.
+As anyone who uses marijuana regularly can tell you, no two strains of cannabis are exactly alike.
+So, it stands to reason that different cannabis strains might work better than others for addressing neuropathy symptoms.

 The most relevant difference between strains, in this case, is the cannabinoid profile.
 Some research suggests that cannabidiol (CBD) is particularly effective for addressing neuropathic pain so choosing a strain with high CBD content is a good way to go.
 These strains include: